BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 "Wait."

-Dmitry pulled out the jerry cans from the SUV, which they'd brought in through the back door.
+Dmitry pulled out the jerry cans from the SUV, which they'd brought in through the side door.

 He started pouring gasoline ; on the floor, on the walls, on the desk, on the officer's body.